 How Long Can My Car Brakes Last?

-On average, car brakes are supposed to last between 25,000 and 65,000-mile mark.
+On average, car brakes are supposed to last between the 25,000 and 65,000-mile mark.
 The mileage range depends largely on maintenance and the quality of the components, including brake pads, calipers, and rotors.
 The brake pads are estimated to last beyond 80,000 miles.

 But the truth is that you cannot use the mileage to determine how long car brakes can last.
 Proper maintenance and quality brake parts can help the brakes outlive their expected lifespan.

 Can I Extend The Life Of My Car Brakes?

 Yes, you can extend the lifespan of your car brakes.
 But it all boils down to the quality of maintenance you give to the brakes and the car itself.

 Here’s a four-solution guide you can follow to make your car last longer: